korya/node-git-rest-api/README.md

 });
 ```

-All actions on repositories are specific to the client session.
+Example 2: All actions on repositories are specific to the client session.
 To share repositories between sessions/cookies, pass an existing path to `workDir` in the `init config`, e.g.
 ```javascript
 mkdirp = require('mkdirp');